 Project RED: Riverine Early Detectors

-During a free training we will teach you to monitor your river by canoe, kayak, or on foot for 16 species of concern.
-We will help you choose locations and a monitoring schedule that are convenient to you and your volunteers.
-We will also provide you with online data management tools available through the Wisconsin DNR SWIMS database that help you report and map your findings.
+During a Project RED training you will learn which invasive species threaten your local rivers, how to differentiate them from native look-a-likes, and how to keep an eye out for them by canoe, kayak, or on foot.
+We will help you choose priority monitoring locations and a monitoring schedule that are convenient to you and your volunteers.
+We will also provide you with online data management tools available through the Wisconsin DNR SWIMS database.

 Why You Should Join Project RED?